Person hält eine Bauchfalte zwischen den Händen

 Body fat – everything you need to know

-You've probably heard of the body mass index (BMI)?
-Perhaps you've even calculated it yourself – height in centimeters divided by body weight squared.
-But this value doesn't tell you much.
-Body fat percentage is what matters, because muscle weighs more than fat.
-Bodybuilders often have a BMI that indicates overweight – with only 5% body fat!
+You’ve probably heard of the Body Mass Index (BMI)?
+Maybe you even calculated it yourself – height in cm divided by weight squared.
+But this value says little.
+The decisive factor is the body fat percentage, because muscles weigh more than fat.
+Bodybuilders often have a BMI that suggests overweight – with only 5% body fat!

-Why is too high a body fat percentage dangerous?
+Why is a high body fat percentage dangerous?

 • Cardiovascular diseases (most common consequence)